ThiagoMaria-SecurityIT/Python-For-Security-Information/README.md

 >[!IMPORTANT]
 > - Some of my repo are under developtment.
-> - Use with cautiona and discretion
+> - Use with caution and discretion
 > - Msg me if you found any of issue or want to give a feedback